dberner/challenge-dberner/README.md

 ### 4. DNS, and SSL/TLS
 Set up a DNS name for the site.
 Once the site has a name, we can create SSL/TLS certificates and enable HTTPS on the ALB.

+### 5. A custom AMI for the app servers
+Simplify app deployment by generating a custom AMI with the application and configuration pre-installed.

-### 5. Dynamic Autoscaling
+### 6. Dynamic Autoscaling
 The ASG is not set up to respond to traffic needs at this point.
 Set up dynamic autoscaling.

 ## General Notes

 Approaching this challenge, my first task was to get a development environment set up for the project.
 I created a distrobox to provide a clean workspace on my system, installed basic tools into it, created an AWS account, installed the AWS CLI, set up my AWS credentials, installed Terraform, created a ssh key for pushing to github, and made sure everything was working correctly.
 All subsequent work was done in the distrobox environment.

 To begin the actual work, I looked at Coalfire's AWS Terraform modules.
 I started writing code with these, but eventually realized I wouldn't be able to understand them well enough to fully implement the project in the time available for the challenge.
-(This code is available in the `coalfire-terraform-attempt` subdirectory.)
+(This code is available in the [coalfire-terraform-attempt](./coalfire-terraform-attempt/) subdirectory.)

 The top Google search result for AWS Terraform modules is [Terraform AWS Modules](https://registry.terraform.io/namespaces/terraform-aws-modules), this seemed to me a reasonably strong endorsement.
 These modules have comprehensible example code and looked like they would work for my initial implementation plan - there are modules for handling VPC, Security Groups, EC2 Instances, ASG, and ALB.